sh1zen/wp-optimizer/README.md

 * ***Server Info:*** a detailed useful information about your server, databse, php and WordPress
 * ***Dashboard installation size:*** a useful tool to know the size of your WordPress installation, to disable it go to settings
+* ***Query caching system:*** a useful tool to speed up your WordPress loading time, works by caching WordPress query for some time, set by user

 **Note**